Emesene dynasty: Archaeology

 The royal family of Emesa is imperfectly known.
 What is known about the Emesene dynasty and their kingdom is from surviving archaeological evidence, as the ancient Roman historical sources do not provide a lot of information about them.
 It is from surviving inscriptions that we know the names of the Emesene Priest-Kings; the Emesene Priests, their known relatives and the limited information about them.
-As a capital of a Roman Client Kingdom, Emesa shows attributes of a Greek city-state and traces of Roman town planning remain.
+As a capital of a Roman client kingdom, Emesa exhibits attributes of a Greek city-state and traces of Roman town planning.

 Archaeological evidence remains from the Emesene dynasty in the city of Salamiyah which was rebuilt by Sampsiceramus I. Surviving monuments built by the Emesene dynasty includes the castle at Shmemis which is on top of an extinct volcano built by Sampsiceramus I and the Emesene dynastic tomb.
 Among those who are buried there is Alexander, Sohaemus and Julius Alexander.
 The remains of the Tomb of Sampsigeramus were blown up with dynamite by the Ottoman authorities c.
 1911, in order to make room for an oil depot.

 Coins have survived from the Emesene dynasty; the earliest known ones being issued for celebrating the cult of El-Gebal under the Roman emperor Antoninus Pius, 138-161.
 They depict an eagle perched on a black stone and an elaborate monumental altar being shown.
 Two superimposed row of niches, between two pilasters stand on a massive base; with statues in each of the six niches.
 Above is a smaller altar, surmounted by the great stone itself, ornamented with mysterious markings.